Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 Traditional AMSI/ETW bypasses patch the target function’s code in memory — for example, writing xor eax, eax; ret (return zero immediately) at the start of AmsiScanBuffer.
 This works but leaves modified .text section pages that integrity scanners (software that compares in-memory code against the on-disk original to detect tampering) can detect.

-An important OPSEC detail: the VEH does NOT return E_INVALIDARG as some public implementations do.
-Returning E_INVALIDARG is itself a known IOC that EDR products flag.
-Returning S_OK with AMSI_RESULT_CLEAN makes the call appear as a normal scan that found nothing.
+An important OPSEC detail: the VEH does NOT set RAX = E_INVALIDARG (which would cause the function to return E_INVALIDARG to its caller) as some public implementations do.
+E_INVALIDARG as the return value of AmsiScanBuffer is itself a known IOC that EDR products flag.
+Setting RAX = S_OK together with writing AMSI_RESULT_CLEAN to the result pointer makes the call appear as a normal scan that found nothing.

 After execution, all debug registers are cleared and the VEH is removed.
 No artifacts remain.